vert-x/mod-lang-ceylon/README.md

 - SharedMap and SharedSet : inherit Ceylon stuff again
 - test a module deployed in a repository
 - config a particular Verticle as a Ceylon module could contain several Verticle
+- allow to have module imports for ceylon script deployment

 ## Build instructions